teamhanko/hanko/backend/README.md

 #### Building

-To build the Hanko backend you only need to have [go installed](https://go.dev/doc/install) installed on your computer.
+To build the Hanko backend you only need to have [go installed](https://go.dev/doc/install) on your computer.

 ```shell
 go build -a -o hanko main.go